 Vanguard Shepard definitely qualifies in the third game with their heavy melee attack, which is a very Thane-esque biotic punch.
 With the right armors and talent build, it can even One-Hit Kill unprotected Mooks.

-Many Kingdom Hearts characters are Magic Knights, but the best example the series has of this particular trope No Heart, an optional boss fight with Master Xehanort's armor in Birth by Sleep: Final Mix.
-He could just hit you with his Keyblade, but why settle for that when he can morph into a piece of armour and punch / kick you with it?
+Many Kingdom Hearts characters are Magic Knights, but the series' best example of this particular trope is No Heart, a Bonus Boss of Master Xehanort's armor in Birth by Sleep: Final Mix.
+He could just hit you with his Keyblade, but why settle for that when he can morph it into a piece of armour and punch / kick you with it?

 Having been trained as a martial artist before becoming an Adept, it's reasonable to assume Feizhi grew up into one of these after Golden Sun.